bosonprotocol/reference-frontend/README.md

 * Git
 * Docker
 * direnv
+   * This easily allows environment variables to be switched when navigating between project directories (e.g. `contracts`, `reference-backend` and `reference-frontend`).
+You will be prompted to run `direnv allow` to enable this.

 For instructions on how to get set up with these specific versions:
 * See the [OS X guide](docs/setup/osx.md) if you are on a Mac.